Bank Loans and Direct Placements

 - Has the government thoroughly reviewed and discussed the term sheet of the loan prior to its execution, and does the term sheet have comprehensive information about the loan?

 - Is the loan a fully amortizing loan, or does it incorporate a non-amortizing bullet maturity?
+Are there term-out provisions for a non-amortizing bullet maturity?
 How is the debt service schedule structured level or ascending?
 Can additional debt be incurred by the government, if necessary?
 If so, what is the formula for determining how much additional debt can be incurred?
 Is there a coverage ratio requirement in the loan?
 Are there penalties for prepaying the loan prior to maturity?
 Are there acceleration provisions?
 Can the government manage the risk of acceleration?

 - What are the covenants included in the bank loan, and who within the government is responsible for ongoing compliance?
 Are there certain covenants that the government will avoid, such as acceleration or cross-default?